 ‘However, in moderation, a boost to the level of insulin can be helpful at bedtime, as it increases the amount of two brain chemicals, tryptophan and serotonin.
 These in turn cause drowsiness and reduced alertness.
 This is why we generally feel sleepy after a large meal, and why it is so hard to sleep if we feel hungry.’

-In other words, if there ever is a time to have a carb-fuelled meal, it would be clever to do it just before you plan on sleeping.
-But while the prospect of stuffing our face with carbs before bed sounds absolutely delightful, Dr Clare also highlights that, of course, this is not an excuse to over-eat.
+In other words, if there ever is a time to have a carb-fuelled meal, it would be clever to do it in the evening before sleeping.
+But while the prospect of stuffing our face with carbs before bed sounds absolutely delightful, Dr Clare also highlighted that, of course, this is not an excuse to over-eat.

 On the flip side, it is best to avoid carbs that come with caffeine such as chocolate, or anything spicy or fatty that might irritate the digestive system.
 This means junk food and sweet treats unfortunately do not count.
 Similarly, alcohol, whilst causing initial drowsiness, soon wears off, causing interrupted sleep later during the night.